Aniruddhan-S/TypeMeter/readme.md

 #### NOTE:
 This program requires the pynput module to execute.

-To install pynput, you can install it with pip.
+To install pynput, you can use pip.
 ```
 pip install pynput
 ```